nartmadi/nartmadi/README.md

 - 🎓 Wrapping up my last semester at the Rochester Institute of Technology.
 - 🦾 Practicing Leetcode for coding interviews at big tech companies.
-- ⚡ Building a tech startup in stealth.
+- ⚡ Building a tech startup.

 ## 🌐 Socials